 What is Phonics?

-Phonics is the primary approach that we use to teach reading and writing.
-We teach the children using the StoryTime Phonics scheme which links phonics learning to real, quality storybooks.
-StoryTime Phonics follows the Letters and Sounds programme.
+Phonics is the primary approach that we use to teach reading and writing using the DfE accredited programme - Little Wandle Letters and Sounds Revised.

 Phonics is taught as a separate 20-30 minute lesson each day in Foundation, Year 1 and Year 2.